If you’re creating quality content that doesn’t quite hit the mark in search engine results, we should discuss keywords and keyword intent in SEO.

 No two Google searches ever look the same.

-There are other forms of searches, like people being targeted specifically to sell services or products.
-Especially for people increasingly using voice search for daily Google searches about everything.
+There are other forms of searches, such as those where people are explicitly targeted to sell services or products.
+Especially for people who increasingly use voice search for daily Google searches about everything.

 So, how do you change your strategy for every form?